dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * **Spotify Client Id** - Client ID for a Spotify app.
 (Creating a Spotify app requires a paid account) (Required for Spotify integration).
 * **Youtube API Key** -API key for a Google Cloud application with API 'YouTube Data API v3' enabled.
 (Required for the YouTube search functionality).

-## Local Settings:

-You can access a basic form by clicking the 'Settings' button at the top right of the speaker ui where you can configure the following:

-* **Id** - This is the id that identifies your speaker against the server.

-These settings are stored on your browser local storage.

 ## Thing Configurations